kdaily/aws-cli/proposals/pr-contrib-guide.md

 difficult to approve; it's hard to have a conversation when it involves an idea proposal as well as code changes.
 It usually ends in an unmerged pull request or significant code revision, which is effort that was unnecessarily expended by the user and potentially the maintainer.
-We need a structured process for the life cycle of an idea that can culminate in a community contribution.
+We need a structured, transparent process for the life cycle of an idea that can culminate in a community contribution.

 ## Goals

 The approach for customer contributions should satisfy the following goals:

 1. Users should know what is available for contribution.
 It should be clear where they can spend their efforts that will be accepted.
 1. We should prioritize issues based on feedback provided by the community to focus the efforts of the maintainers and the community.
 Users should know how to provide that feedback.
 1. Users should know how to contribute.
 The should be able to reference documentation to make high quality contributions.
+It should be accessible to first time contributors.
 1. All requests should get a response from the maintainers.
 Communication from maintainers should happen in a timely manner, even (especially!) if that’s saying no. An initial response to open PRs should occur within [TBD] business